ThomasMTurner/Educate/README.md

 Autosuggestions are supported by the use of a Trie (more detail at the bottom of this section), which relies on an existing sentence database.
 I recommend running the following command to obtain a required sentence database: `wget https://raw.githubusercontent.com/dwyl/english-words/master/words_dictionary.json`.

 ### Google Engine Setup & Environment Variables
 Environment variables can be used to modify Google programmable search engine key.
 This can be set up properly via: ().
+It is left open to the user to customise this, but it is recommended to select only 'edu' domains as allowable to fit the purpose of the application.

+### DuckDuckGo CLI Setup
+As part of the meta search service, the engine parses outputs from the DDGR command line tool.
+This can be installed with most default package managers, i.e. for Debian/Ubuntu sytems `sudo apt-get install ddgr` or through pip `sudo pip3 install ddgr`.

 ### The Application
 Once all the above is complete, you can run the default IP address (i.e. using development server).
 This will bring up a search page (image below).